Rutgers to replace Texas A&M in Gator Bowl vs. Wake Forest - WHIZ News

 The NCAA football oversight committee also announced that any bowl can be moved to as late as Jan.
 10 if the schools involved need additional time to prepare for the game.

 The Gator Bowl will keep its scheduled date and 11 a.m.
-Eastern kickoff time on New Year’s Eve, meaning Rutgers will have less than a week to get ready to play one of the highest-scoring teams in the country.
+EST kickoff on New Year’s Eve, meaning Rutgers will have less than a week to get ready to play one of the highest-scoring teams in the country.

 “Better late than never,” read a tweet from the Rutgers football account.
 “The Scarlet Knights are going BOWLING.”